Renewable Portfolio Standard

 Thermal Renewable Energy Credits

-Each competitive electricity provider must, in addition to meeting the other portfolio requirements of subsections 3 and 3-A, demonstrate in a manner satisfactory to the commission that it has purchased thermal renewable energy credits in an amount at least equal to the following percentages of its portfolio of supply sources for retail electricity sales in this State:
+Each competitive electricity provider must, in addition to meeting the other portfolio requirements, demonstrate in a manner satisfactory to the commission that it has purchased thermal renewable energy credits in an amount at least equal to the following percentages of its portfolio of supply sources for retail electricity sales in this State:

 • For calendar year 2020, 0.4%;